apache/pulsar/site2/docs/client-libraries-cpp.md

 ## MacOS

-Pulsar releases are available through the [Homebrew](https://brew.sh/) core repository.
-You can install the C++ client library with:
+Pulsar releases are available in the [Homebrew](https://brew.sh/) core repository.
+You can install the C++ client library with the following command.
+The package is installed with the library and headers.

 ```shell
 brew install libpulsar
 ```

-This will install the package with the library and headers.

 ## Connection URLs

 To connect to Pulsar using client libraries, you need to specify a Pulsar protocol URL.

-Pulsar protocol URLs are assigned to specific clusters, use the pulsar URI scheme and have a default port of 6650.
-Here’s an example for localhost:
+Pulsar protocol URLs are assigned to specific clusters, you can use the Pulsar URI scheme.
+The default port is `6650`.
+The following is an example for localhost.

 ```http
 pulsar://localhost:6650
 ```

-A URL for a production Pulsar cluster may look something like this:
+In a production Pulsar cluster, the URL looks as follows:
 ```http
 pulsar://pulsar.us-west.example.com:6650
 ```

-If you’re using TLS authentication, the URL will look like something like this:
+If you use TLS authentication, the URL looks as follows:
 ```http
 pulsar+ssl://pulsar.us-west.example.com:6651
 ```